 Supplemental Figure 7.
 P-values of the GWAS were distorted by collapsing the ADSP four-level categorical diagnostic variables as binary.
 Bayes-GLMM was used to test 10.3 million genomic variants with MAF greater than 0.01 generalized linear model, using either the four-level categorical variable or a collapsed binary variable to mimic case-control status.

 Supplemental Figure 8.
 Results of GWAS using numerical variables shows inconsistency due to numeric coding scheme.
 The four categorical levels of AD diagnosis in ADSP (no, possible, probable, definite) were transformed to numerical by two rules: Coding Scheme A with 0, 0.25, 0.5, 1; and Coding Scheme B with 0, 0.33, 0.66, 1.
 Variants with LOD results greater than 10 in either of the two schemes were plotted (23,388 variants).
 Analysis was performed using a linear mixed model in QTLRel, comparing the nested null and full models to estimate the significance of a variant.
 The full models were the same as described in the text (Materials and Methods: Model Estimations) whereas the null models ignored the variant, g, as a linear predictor.
-In MLE, the null-to-full model improvements was quantified by LOD, which equals two times the log likelihood difference between the full and null models using the MLE estimation of model parameters.
+In MLE, the null-to-full model improvements was quantified by LOD, which equals log likelihood difference between the full and null models using the MLE estimation of model parameters divided by log(10).